 During lulls between commissions, he started making cooking tools to sell at the Charlottesville City Market.
 He also brought along one prototype skillet.
 Though shoppers expressed interest in the pan, when he produced and brought a dozen of them to market, they didn’t sell.
 So he gave them to chefs around Charlottesville and asked for feedback, making adjustments to the slope of the pans’ sides and the handle lengths.
-Tomas Rahal, chef and owner of Mas Tapas, bought six and spread the word about their quality.
+Tomas Rahal, chef, and owner of Mas Tapas, bought six and spread the word about their quality.
 Sales began to pick up and Blanc hired a full-time assistant, cranking out around 15 pans a week.
-He also hired Apple alum Keith Freeman, who, as director of business and marketing, created a sophisticated website and online store.
+He also hired Apple alum Keith Freeman, who, as director of business and marketing, created a sophisticated website and online store using the best e-commerce practices.
 To make it more functional, he incorporated major components of an E-commerce website in it.

 After the Garden & Gun prize, the website blew up with orders.
 “We took every order, but it took nine months to fill them,” says Blanc.
 He bought bigger tools and hired more people; the staff currently numbers 10 full-time employees and a couple of part-timers who produce 50 to 60 pans a week or as many as 90 when in high gear.
 Noted chefs such as Ludo Lefebvre, Dan Barber and James Kent are fans.